oxsecurity/megalinter/docs/descriptors/json_eslint_plugin_jsonc.md

 - Version in Mega-Linter: **7.17.0**
 - Visit [Official Web Site](https://ota-meshi.github.io/eslint-plugin-jsonc/){target=_blank}
 - See [How to configure eslint-plugin-jsonc rules](https://eslint.org/docs/user-guide/configuring){target=_blank}
+  - If custom .eslintrc-json.json is not found, [.eslintrc-json.json](https://github.com/nvuillam/mega-linter/tree/master/TEMPLATES/.eslintrc-json.json){target=_blank} will be used
 - See [How to disable eslint-plugin-jsonc rules in files](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments){target=_blank}
 - See [Index of problems detected by eslint-plugin-jsonc](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/){target=_blank}